 Each year since 2010, the waiver has been extended annually.
-FHA has recently announced that the rule, which is currently set to expire on December 31, 2014 at 11:59 PM, will NOT be further extended.
+FHA announced the rule would expire on December 31, 2014, at 11:59 PM.
 In order to qualify under the existing waiver, contracts must be fully executed prior to that date/time.

 Exceptions to the FHA Anti-Flipping Rule